 This is not how a marketing consultant or marketing consultancy should function.

 Rather than work for you as an outsourced service, a marketing consultant should be working alongside you.
-This means you should be more involved in key decisions and should have a better understanding of why they are being made.
+This means you’ll have more involvement in key decisions and a better understanding of why they are being made.

 With marketing consultancies and agencies, you should expect different levels of engagement.